MohammedSaim-Quadri/assignment11_is601/README.md

 This repository is configured with a full CI/CD pipeline using GitHub Actions.
 On every push to main, the following jobs are executed:
 - Test: Spins up a Postgres service, installs dependencies, and runs the entire pytest suite.
 - Security: Builds the Docker image and scans it for CRITICAL or HIGH vulnerabilities using Trivy.
-- Deploy: If the tests and scan pass, the pipeline pushes the validated image to Docker Hub.
-Docker Hub Repository Link:https://hub.docker.com/r/saimquadri/601_module11
+- Deploy: If the tests and scan pass, the pipeline pushes the validated image to Docker Hub Docker Hub Repository Link:https://hub.docker.com/r/saimquadri/601_module11